ember-cli/ember-cli-version-checker/README.md

 };
 ```

-### assertHighlander
+### isSingleton

-Returns `true` if a dependency is only included once in the Ember project's addons hierarchy.
+Returns `true` if there is only single instance in node_modules of the addon.
 It can either be at app top-level or as a nested dependency.

-Receives an optional message param to customize the error message.
+This API does not work with non-addon npm dependency.

+A singleton addon can still be included multiple times if it's a nested dependency,
+but they are guaranteed to be resolved to same version in node_modules.
+This happens when the dependency in problem specifies a valid version range or the app uses [yarn resolutions](https://yarnpkg.com/lang/en/docs/selective-version-resolutions/).

+This is useful if the app wants to make sure there's no unexpected assets from the addon on being included but still alow the addon being included in the hierarchy's build process.

 ```js
 let VersionChecker = require('ember-cli-version-checker');